Marcodeg/ScrollStackKit/README.md

 **CocoaPods**

 [CocoaPods](https://cocoapods.org) is a dependency manager for Cocoa projects.
 For usage and installation instructions, visit their website.
-To integrate ScrollStackKit into your Xcode project using CocoaPods, specify it in your Podfile:
+To integrate Alamofire into your Xcode project using CocoaPods, specify it in your Podfile:

 ```ruby
 pod 'ScrollStackKit'